masoncusack/BuildYourOwnAPI/README.md

 - *Account name*: Select the VSTS account you wish to use for this from the dropdown.

-- *Project name*: Select the Project associated with that account that you'd like to build from.
+- *Project name*: Select the Project associated with that account that you'd like to build from (this can be an empty project).

 - Note you can also create a new account if you don't have one yet, in which case this part of the setup will be slightly different.